 Bloomington, MN 55431

-hiring process, job vacancies, workers’ compensation, employment applications, paraprofessionals, temporary and casual assignments including coaches and substitute paraprofessionals
+hiring process, job vacancies, workers’ compensation, employment applications, paraprofessionals, and substitute paraprofessionals

 salary placement, staffing, position control, seniority lists, contract interpretation

 Benefits Specialist: medical, dental, life, LTD, vision, dependent care flex spending, retirements, resignations, COBRA

 HR Generalist: reserve teachers, community education hourly, independent hourly, clerks, custodial/transportation, Frontline help desk and training

 HR Generalist: teachers, lane changes, principals, loan forgiveness forms